-Not long ago, a young audience member commented that when David Appel performs, he comes across more as a real person than as a dancer.
+A young audience member once commented that when David Appel performs, he comes across more as a “real person” than as a “dancer.”
 This can be attributed to his love of the wonder and magic inherent in how we move through our everyday lives, and its particular (and peculiar) synthesis with years of inveterate investigation into what the dancing body can do.
 And it reflects his ongoing search to better illuminate the singularity and commonality of our movement language, to uncover and shed new light on the mysteries of our shared humanity.

-The richness of Davids dancing emerges not only from long and persistent movement exploration, but from the influence of all he experiences happening around him, and an ongoing dialogue withand acceptance ofthe forces of growth and change.
+The flavors of David’s dancing continue to emerge not only from long and persistent movement exploration, but from the influence of all he experiences happening around him, and an ongoing dialogue with—and acceptance of—the forces of growth and change.
 His dances, whether created for his own performance or with others, are intriguing conversations that blend improvised and set material in intricate and unusual fashion.
 Danced alone or embodied by a group, Appel's pieces look at how we mediate and move fluidly between our inner landscapes and external environments...palpable physical paradigms for how we find our way through the world in which we live.